xtivia/speedray-cli/docs/documentation/generate/component.md

 `--flat` Flag to indicate if a dir is created.

-`--export` Specifies if declaring module exports the component.
+`--export` Specifies if declarisr module exports the component.

 `--inline-style` (`-is`) Specifies if the style will be in the ts file.

 `--inline-template` (`-it`) Specifies if the template will be in the ts file.

-`--module` (`-m`) Allows specification of the declaring module.
+`--module` (`-m`) Allows specification of the declarisr module.

 `--prefix` Specifies whether to use the prefix.

-`--skip-import` Allows for skipping the module import.
+`--skip-import` Allows for skippisr the module import.

 `--spec` Specifies if a spec file is generated.